 A cynical but interesting observation: The keynote is supposed to take place in 2007.
 The problem here is that the aesthetic and cultural zeitgeist it is lampooning didn’t fully exist back then.
 The graphics in the slide deck, for example, are simply out of step with graphical conventions of the time.
 So, too, does everyone look like they’re dressed in accordance with the Summer 2017 Yves Saint Laurent catalog.
 Where are all the fancy pockets and mini-vests?
 Simply put, it uses post-iPhone memetics in a pre-iPhone world.

-Then there’s the titular Okja, an outlet for the elevation of the Natural.
+Then there’s the titular Okja, an outlet for insidious the elevation of the “Natural.”
 We see in her the possibility of all our primal fantasies.
 She is the original, “uncooked” being that, in a cruel twist, almost everyone wants to cook.
 Damn us!
-I greatly enjoyed the ending, and think it’s treatment of the relationship between Okaj and Mija made the film’s message far more resonant: they didn’t die, but everything else is still pretty fucked up.
-The worst part is that you know, deep down, nothing will change.
+I greatly enjoyed the film’s ending, and think it’s treatment of the relationship between Okja and Mija made the film’s message far more resonant: they didn’t die, but everything else is still pretty screwed.
+The worst part is that the viewer is left with the deep down impression that nothing will change.
 As far as Mija is concerned, however, (our eyes and ears, remember) things turned out quite alright.